 Meanwhile, place the chopped lettuce, avocados and tomatoes in a bowl.

 When the prawns and long vegetables are done, remove them from the heat and take the prawns off their skewers.
 Chop the long vegetables into 1½ cm chunks, and cut the corn off the cob with a sharp knife.
 If you like, and depending on their size, you can chop the prawns to the same size too, but they’re fine left whole.

 Add the prawns and vegetables to the salad.
-Toss all the ingredients together with the dressing, and serve at once.
+Toss all the ingredients together, then dress.
+Taste and adjust the seasoning, and serve at once.